jhuckaby/Cronicle/README.md

 You can then set the [base_app_url](#base_app_url) configuration parameter to point to the load balancer, instead of an individual server, and also use that hostname when loading the UI in your browser.

 Note that Web UI needs to make API calls and open [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections to the master server directly, so it needs to also be accessible directly via its hostname.

+You must set the [web_direct_connect](#web_direct_connect) configuration property to `true`.
+This ensures that the Web UI will make API and WebSocket connections directly to the master server, rather than via the load balancer hostname.

 ### Ops Notes